dflorez0/LuaOOPTutorial/README.md

 cat.talk();
 ```

 You can see when we call `cat.talk()` lua prints `kitty is talking`.
-That is because we have not overridden the talk
+That is because we have not overwritten the talk
 method for _Cat_ so it is the _Animal talk_ method which is called.

 ### Multiple Inheritance ###
-This design support multiple inheritance through the _OOP.lua_ library.
+This design supports multiple inheritance through the _OOP.lua_ library.
 We are going to create a _Felis_ class and _Cat_
 will inherit from _Animal_ but also from _Felis_.
-That is not correct in a programming point of view but for the exercise
+That is not correct from a programming point of view but for the exercise 		--TODO: Why not correct?
 it is convenient.
-It has a simple method which return true.
+It has a simple method which returns true.
 ```lua
 -- Felis.lua
 -- Author: joel